multipath-tcp/blog.mptcp.dev/_posts/2024-07-18-EU-free-software-funding.md

 <!--more-->

-## The European Union must keep funding free software
+## The EU must keep funding free software

 Open Letter to the European Commission.